pymatting/pymatting/paper/paper.md

 - Closed-form Foreground Estimation:
 For given $\alpha$, the foreground pixels $F$ can be determined by making additional smoothness assumptions on $F$ and $B$.
-Our toolbox implements the foreground estimation by @levin2007closed.
+Our library implements the foreground estimation by @levin2007closed.

 - Multi-level Foreground Estimation:
-Furthermore, the PyMatting toolbox implements a novel multi-level approach for foreground estimation.
+Furthermore, the PyMatting library implements a novel multi-level approach for foreground estimation.
-For this method our toolbox also provides GPU implementations for OpenCL and CUDA.
+For this method our library also provides GPU implementations using PyCuda and PyOpenCL [@kloeckner2012pycuda].

 ![Input image (top left) and input trimap (top right) are used to estimate an alpha matte (bottom left) and a foreground image (bottom right, composed onto a white background) using the Pymatting library.
 Input image and input trimap are courtesy of @rhemann2009perceptually.
 \label{fig:grid}](figures/image_grid.png)